Shooting a Bit of Magic at Burnaby Village Museum

 Erica Hargreave is a writer, storyteller, teacher and scientist.
 She’s been having fun doing a few summer camps for the Delta School District, including the Wild World of Science, Outdoor Ed and Hogwart’s Travelling School of Magic.
 She has two up and coming Hogwart’s Camps, the week’s of August 10 – 15 in North Delta and August 17 – 22 in Ladner.

 Wow!!
 Had such a great week with the Wild World of Science kids.
 Such a creative bunch of characters.
-Here are the pics from the week:
+Here are some pics from the week: